lemire/EWAHBoolArray/README.md

 * Daniel Lemire, Owen Kaser, Kamel Aouiche, Sorting improves word-aligned bitmap indexes.
 Data & Knowledge Engineering 69 (1), pages 3-28, 2010. http://arxiv.org/abs/0901.3751
 * Owen Kaser and Daniel Lemire, Compressed bitmap indexes: beyond unions and intersections, Software: Practice and Experience 46 (2), 2016. http://arxiv.org/abs/1402.4466

+# Node/JavaScript wrapper

+Dimitrios Vasilas wrote a [wrapper for JavaScript](https://github.com/dvasilas/node-bitmap-ewah).

+You can install it by typing:

+        npm install -g node-gyp
+        npm install node-bitmap-ewah

 # Ruby wrapper

-Josh Ferguson wrote a wrapper for Ruby.
+Josh Ferguson wrote a [wrapper for Ruby](https://github.com/besquared/ewah-bitset/).
 The implementation is packaged and installable as a ruby gem.

 You can install it by typing: